devtron-labs/devtron/contrib-chart/README.md

 | env | Devtron Environment ID |
 | appMetrics | Configuration for the metrics exposed by the app |

-## How to use dynamic devtron variables
+## How to use dynamic Devtron variables

-This is an example of deployment.yaml which will create a deployment named `httpd-web` and it will identify the app to deploy using the appId and environment in which to deploy using envId both of which values will be taken from devtron dynamic variables and same is the case for image repo and tag to be used for deployment.
+This is an example of deployment.yaml which will create a deployment named `httpd-web` and it will identify the app to deploy using the appId and environment in which to deploy using envId both of which values will be taken from Devtron dynamic variables and same is the case for image repo and tag to be used for deployment.
 This deployment will create a pod named `myweb-pod` where our application will be up and running.

     apiVersion: apps/v1
     kind: Deployment